linux-system-roles/snapshot/README.md

 ### snapshot_lvm_unmount_all

 If set to true, unmount all mountpoint for the resulting blockdevice.
-Linux allows filesytems to be mounted in multiple locations.
+Linux allows filesystems to be mounted in multiple locations.
 Setting this flag will unmount all locations.

 ### snapshot_lvm_vg_include